-Burdock root is a vegetable that’s native to northern Asia and Europe, though it now grows in the United States, too.
-The deep roots of the burdock plant are very long and either brown or nearly black on the outside.
+Burdock root is a vegetable native to Northern Asia and Europe, though it now grows in the United States.
+The burdock plant’s deep roots are very long and vary in color from beige to brown and nearly black on the outside.

 Now, researchers have discovered numerous potential uses and health benefits for burdock root.
 These benefits may be extensive enough to warrant using burdock root as a complementary treatment for certain conditions.